Anything-Code/internet-and-network-technologies/exam-prep.md

 - Power over Ethernet
 - Used to power devices over current transported over ethernet-cables
+- Modes:
+  - Spare-pair injection (A)
+  - Phantom injection (B)
+- High current requires high AWG (Big gauge)

-**Normal function of a Switch: destination unknown / too long time no transmissions / …**
+### Normal function of a Switch: destination unknown / too long time no transmissions / …

+- Unknown Unicast: When a switch receives a unicast frame for a destination for which the switch has no entry in its MAC table then the switch simply broadcasts the frame through all ports.
+This is known as flooding.
+- Longer than 300s no transmission: Entry in MAC-table (CAM (Content Addressable Memory)) gets removed

 **VLAN: what must be configured on a Switch?**

+- Static (Manual per Port)
+- Dynamic
+  - Similar to dhcp

 ### How many bits per BAUD if binary, QPSK (2), D-QAM-16, D-QAM-64, D-QAM-256, or … is used?